Automated Work Zone Speed Enforcement Program

 How is revenue from the fines used?

-Fines collected as part of the program will cover expenditures related to the program.
+Fines collected as part of the program cover expenditures related to the program.
 If all expenditures related to the program are covered, any excess revenue will be used for work zone safety initiatives.

 How often are the speed enforcement systems checked for accuracy?